Guiding Resolution.jpg

 • help understanding communication they have received

-• support preparing for a meeting, conversation, or response
+• support preparing for a meeting, conversation or written response

 • guidance on what to expect next